 Setting an aim and agreeing the scope of the work in the beginning can help keep the team focused on delivery.
 When setting the aim you should consider:

-- How widely are you going to implement Team Service Planning?
-For example, are you going to focus on a speciality within one hospital or a speciality across all hospitals within your health board?
-If you plan to implement across multiple sites you will need at least one person from each site in the service development team.
+- How widely are you going to implement Maximising Service Capacity and Capability?
+For example, are you going to focus on a specialty within one hospital or a specialty across all hospitals within your health board?
+If you plan to implement across multiple sites you will need at least one person from each site in the project team.

-- When do you plan to have implemented Team Service Planning?
-Full implementation can take between 6-12 months.
+- When do you plan to have implemented Maximising Service Capacity and Capability?
+Full implementation can take between six and 12 months.

 Projects generate actions which can be easily lost, causing delays in the project if they are not completed.
 The team should share a single project plan to track actions for discussion at project meetings.
 The action tracker template can help teams track and managing actions.

-Decisions on how the aims and how the team work together can be captured in the Team Service Planning project charter.
-A project charter will help maintain a sense of purpose for the team, demonstrating to leaders the value of the project, and provide clarity on roles and responsibilities.
+Decisions on aims and objectives and how the team work together can be captured in the Maximising Service Capacity and Capability project charter.
+A project charter will help maintain a sense of purpose for the team, demonstrate to leaders the value of the project and provide clarity on roles and responsibilities.